-Most of our results in this chapter are based on a version of RC which not only computes the probability of evidence \mathbf{e} , but also posterior marginals over families and, hence, posterior marginals over individual variables.
+Most of our results in this paper are based on a version of RC which not only computes the probability of evidence e, but also posterior marginals over families and, hence, posterior marginals over individual variables.
 This version of RC uses a decomposition graph (dgraph), which is basically a set of dtrees that share structure.